AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 This provides a geometric and algebraic characterization of ergodicity that complements the standard measure-theoretic definition.
 It also suggests connections to the broader theory of topological field theories, where the Witten index similarly tracks the topology of the target space.

->*The SUSY--ergodicity correspondence should be understood as a characterization within the CPI framework, not as a new definition of ergodicity.
-The measure->theoretic definition (time averages equal ensemble averages for almost all initial conditions) remains primary.
-What the CPI adds is a structural explanation in >terms of symmetry breaking: ergodicity is the condition under which the CPI supersymmetry is realized on the ground state.*
+**The SUSY--ergodicity correspondence should be understood as a characterization within the CPI framework, not as a new definition of ergodicity.
+The measure-theoretic definition (time averages equal ensemble averages for almost all initial conditions) remains primary.
+What the CPI adds is a structural explanation in terms of symmetry breaking: ergodicity is the condition under which the CPI supersymmetry is realized on the ground state.
+**

 ## Quantization as Constraints